 I think the correct way to approach OpenID-only operation is to make first/last name and email optional, and allow changing the login name (since it's not used for logging in any more).
 I want to use OpenID in the first place to allow identity with as little effort as possible, and requiring these fields erects a wall with little benefit.

-#3 Updated by Jeff Mitchell over 11 years ago
+#3 Updated by Jeff Mitchell almost 12 years ago

 Isn't the login the OpenID?
 In which case it'll be unique.